dsccommunity/SqlServerDsc/README.md

   - Fixed the issue when trying to add a static IP to a listener was ignored.
 * Fixes in xSQLAOGroupEnsure
   - Added parameters to New-ListenerADObject to allow usage of a named instance.
+* Fixes in xSQLServerLogin
+   - Fixed an issue when dropping logins.
+   - Fixed an issue where it was not possible to add the same login to two instances on the same server.

 ### 1.8.0.0

 * Converted appveyor.yml to install Pester from PSGallery instead of from Chocolatey.